[Solved] Discover How to Delete All Photos from Your iPhone

 Method 5: Third-Party Apps

 No doubt, numerous third-party apps promising easy photo management for iPhone abound.
-Their offerings range from simple web services, and browser extensions, to robust apps designed for various platforms.
+Their offerings range from simple web services, and browser extensions, to full-featured apps designed for several platforms.
+It is a useful fallback when the default iPhone editor does not give you enough control over the final clip.

-However, tread carefully.
+But tread carefully.
 The problem extends beyond just violation of Apple's rules which can result in serious repercussions.
 The foremost worry here is the substantial security hazards tied to these third-party tools.
 They may expose your device to harmful malware or trigger unexpected data leaks.
 Intrusive ads, privacy invasions via tracking cookies, and potential misuse of personal details are additional risks lurking.
+A quick settings check usually saves more time than repeating the same action without changing the surrounding conditions.

-Therefore, we advise against resorting to such apps.
+So we advise against resorting to such apps.
 Instead, opt for a safer path - rely on Apple's native Photos app or iCloud for dependable photo management on your iPhone.
+That gives you another route if the built-in iPhone tools feel too limited for the result you want.

 How to Delete Duplicate Photos and Videos?